Functorial Neural Architectures from Higher Inductive Types: Conclusion

 \section{Conclusion}

-Compositional generalization is functoriality.
-HIT specifications provide a systematic source of functorial architectures: the compilation functor maps type-theoretic constructors to architectural components, guaranteeing monoidal preservation.
-Three experiments validate the full hierarchy---winding constraints, monoidal composition, and 2-cells witnessing group relations---with the Klein bottle experiment demonstrating the first neural architecture where a natural transformation is both theoretically necessary and empirically measurable.
+Compositional generalization is functoriality on the quotient: the source category is not the free monoid of inputs, but the presented structure that already identifies expressions related by the task's algebraic laws.
+Each law is realized as a learned homotopy.
+HIT specifications provide a systematic source of such architectures.
+The compilation functor maps type-theoretic constructors to architectural components, guaranteeing monoidal preservation strictly on composition and up to learned 2-cells on relations.
+Three experiments validate the full hierarchy (winding constraints, monoidal composition, and 2-cells witnessing group relations), with the Klein bottle experiment demonstrating the first neural architecture where a natural transformation is both theoretically necessary and empirically measurable.

 The design principle is immediately actionable: when a task has compositional structure, use structural composition; attention-based architectures cannot learn this structure.
 This shifts the question from ``can the network learn to compose?'' to ``does the architecture guarantee functoriality?''
-The plane with $k$ obstacles has $\pi_1 = F_k$---our $S^1 \vee S^1$ experiment ($\pi_1 = F_2$) tests the same algebraic structure as 2-obstacle path planning, and the $5.5$--$10\times$ gap quantifies the advantage.
-Any domain with compositional structure---modular programs, multi-step plans, molecular ring systems---can be specified as a HIT and compiled into a certified architecture via the specify--verify--compile--train pipeline.
+The plane with $k$ obstacles has $\pi_1 = F_k$, so our $S^1 \vee S^1$ experiment ($\pi_1 = F_2$) tests the same algebraic structure as 2-obstacle path planning, and the $5.5$--$10\times$ gap quantifies the advantage.
+Any domain whose objects admit a presentation---generators for composition together with path constructors for the equivalences the task identifies---fits the same template.
+Modular programs, multi-step plans, molecular ring systems, and more generally any setting whose equivalences can be written as path constructors of a HIT fall under the specify--verify--compile--train pipeline.

-\paragraph{Limitations.} The framework currently handles $\pi_1$ constraints.
-Extending to higher homotopy groups ($\pi_2$, $\pi_3$) would require higher-dimensional proof terms.
+\paragraph{Limitations.} The framework currently handles $\pi_1$ constraints with a single basepoint.
+Two orthogonal extensions are natural: \emph{vertically}, to higher homotopy groups ($\pi_2$, $\pi_3$), which would require higher-dimensional proof terms; \emph{horizontally}, to HITs with non-trivial 0-skeleton, where objects carry semantic content beyond a single basepoint and path constructors encode domain-specific equivalences rather than group relations.
 The experiments use three spaces with relatively simple $\pi_1$; surfaces of higher genus would test $H$ more strenuously.
 For natural language, the theoretical results provide explanatory value, but the constructive approach awaits an appropriate formalization of linguistic compositional structure.

 \paragraph{Code and data availability.} Cubical Agda formalization and Python code to replicate all experiments are available at \url{https://github.com/karsar/hott_neuro}.